Skip to content

 • Flavors: Varies from light and savory to rich and spicy.

 • Where to Find It: Noodle soup is a cornerstone of Bangkok and Thailand’s food scene.
-You are never more than a few steps from a noodle stall.
+You are never more than a short distance from a noodle stall or street food cart.

 • Best Time: Lunch.